Sanjana-Ramankandath/AirBnb/README.md

 # Airbnb Rental Analysis

 Airbnb is an online marketplace for sharing homes and experiences, where guests who seek accommodation are matched to hosts who have spare rooms to share.
-Our data consists of data for six cities, New York, Washington DC, Chicago, San Francisco, Boston, and Los Angeles.
+This data consists of data for six cities, New York, Washington DC, Chicago, San Francisco, Boston, and Los Angeles.
 Following are the questions that are answered through this analysis: